AMoreaux/hapi-cli/README.md

 #### Options

-    --verbs | -m : List of endpoints for your route (default: get,post,delete,put )
+    --verbs | -v : List of endpoints for your route (default: get,post,delete,put )
     --controller | -c : Name of controller. (default: file's name ) --methods | -m : List of methods for your controller (default: create,remove,find,update ) --properties | -p : List of properties of your entitie. (format: [name]:[type])